Smart label: Use

 The technologies with the smart labels are all mature and well standardised.
 After the first wave of technology hype with RFID, current consolidation in the market shows hard competitive Darwinism.
 With increasing sales quantities, the inlays are still annually redesigned and appear in releases with new extensions to performance.
 However, the integration of RFID to handling processes requires sound engineering to ensure the balance of benefit and effort.

 In 2008, ThinFilm and Polyera announced their partnership to produce high volumes of smart labels.
 The collaboration brings printed integrated systems, such as smart sensor tags, closer to commercial availability.

-For details on the coding and labeling technologies please refer to the respective pages.